flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

       endpoint: "http://example.com:2379"
 ```

-Locksmith can be configured in the same way under the locksmith section of a Container Linux Config, but some of the accepted options are slightly different.
+Locksmith can be configured in the same way under the locksmith section of a Flatcar Linux Config, but some of the accepted options are slightly different.
 Also the reboot strategy is set in the locksmith section, instead of the update section.
-Check out the [Container Linux Config schema][ct-config] to see what options are available.
+Check out the [Flatcar Linux Config schema][ct-config] to see what options are available.

 ```yaml container-linux-config
 locksmith: